charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - **Adaptive Attention Mask**: Long-term, we want to learn a sparse mask or restricted set of tokens that provide sufficient context with fewer computations.
 - **KL-Divergence Alignment**: By aligning probabilities, we ensure that any modifications to attention remain faithful to the baseline's predictions.
 - **Sub-Quadratic Focus**: The ultimate aim is to reduce attention complexity from $O(n^2)$ to something more tractable for large $n$.

 - **Native Sparse Attention**: NSA is a hardware-optimized and end-to-end trainable sparse attention mechanism that reduces computational overhead through a hierarchical approach.
 It organizes tokens into compressed representations for global context, selectively retains the most relevant tokens for local precision, and employs a sliding window mechanism to maintain continuity in processing.

 ![Native Sparse Attention Diagram](./figures/NSA_structure.png)

+- **Performer**: Performers TODO

 ### PyTorch Implementation Strategy

 1. **Baseline Model**: A larger, established Transformer architecture loaded from a standard library (e.g., Hugging Face).
 2. **Custom Attention Module**: Replace the default attention with a mechanism that only processes a subset of tokens, with learnable parameters dictating which tokens matter most.
+We also experiment using techniques from NSA or the Performer in the custom attention module.

+- Native Sparse Attention: implement hierarchical attention with compressed tokens, selective attention, and sliding window with a GPT2 model
+- Performer: TODO

 3. **Loss Computation**: Compute logits from both models on the same input batch, then apply KL-divergence.
 4. **Parameter Updates**: Use standard optimization (e.g., AdamW) to train the new attention module while freezing or partially freezing other layers.

-Native Sparse Attention
-1. Implement hierarchical attention with compressed tokens, selective attention, and sliding window with a GPT2 model
-2. Build reference model of GPT2 with plain vanilla attention
-3. Compare KL divergence and output of generated text

 ### Measure of Success

-1. **Accuracy Retention**:
-   - After replacing the attention mechanism with the optimized variant:
-     - Maintain $\ge 95\%$ of baseline accuracy
-   - Critical tests:
-     - **Attention matrix fidelity**: Mean squared error (MSE) $\le 1e-4$ between original and optimized attention probabilities.
-     - **Gradient similarity**: Cosine similarity $\ge 0.95$ between gradients of original and optimized attention layers during backward pass.
-     - **KL Divergence**: Divergence between the two probability distributions of the next token $\le 0.001$.
-2. **Memory Efficiency**:
-   - **Peak memory reduction**: $\ge 30\%$ for sequences $\ge 1024$ tokens.
-   - Measurement:
-     - Use `torch.cuda.max_memory_allocated()` to track GPU memory during:
-       - **Training**: Forward/backward pass of a single batch.
-       - **Inference**: Forward pass only.
-     - Use PyTorch's `torch.profiler.profile()` to isolate attention operations.

-Native Sparse Attention
-1. **Natural Language Flow**
+1. Low KL divergence
+2. Memory or space efficiency
+3. Natural Language Flow\*\*
    - Evaluate the coherence and fluency of the generated text by comparing it to the baseline model's outputs.
 This will involve:
      - **Human Evaluation**: Conducting qualitative assessments where human judges rate the generated text on criteria such as grammatical correctness, logical flow, and overall readability.
      - **Diversity of Outputs**: Analyzing the variety in generated responses to the same prompts to ensure that the model does not produce repetitive or overly similar outputs, which can indicate a lack of creativity or flexibility in language generation.
-2. **Low KL divergence**

 ### Validation Methods